 What Is Difference Between Degradable And Biodegradable?
-Posted On: Nov-30-2018 By: Alex Jones
+Posted On: Aug-04-2022 By: Alex Jones

 In our daily life we counter different kinds of packaging.
 This packaging may contain our grocery, food items or any daily usage products.
 We usually find written degradable or biodegradable on them.
 What this fuss is all about?
 Degradation refers to break down of the molecules into more simple form.
 This may involve break down through ultraviolet rays, some chemical reaction or through any natural aspect taking place all the time around us.
 Degradation takes place in different ways which depends on the chemical composition of the substance, here we will discuss the two most popular types of decomposition:

 Degradable materials are those which cannot be broken down into the simple form with help of natural aspects such as UV rays, heat and soil.
 The composition of these kinds of materials involve aluminum, plastic and other complex chemical substances.
 Degradable materials when open to natural environment are very resistant and take a lot of time to decompose.
 Degradable plastic or polythene bags can be taken as the example of degradable items.
 You can just decompose them by cutting, grinding and crushing which also consume a lot of energy thus making it expensive way of recycling.
 To handle this environmental issue a lot of research is being conducted.
 Now to decompose degradable plastic quicker, chemical additives are used which allow the plastic to break down really fast as compared to standard plastic.